When I tell someone I’m an organizer, the first thing they usually say is something along the lines of, “I bet your house is so organized!”

-My house isn’t perfect (I have two kids under the age of 10!), and I don’t want to give anyone the wrong idea here.
-If you dropped by my house right now, you would see a pile of winter boots piled up by the back door and a ride on Batmobile parked in the middle of my living room.
-That’s reality!
+My house isn’t perfect (I have two kids in elementary school!), and I don’t want to give anyone the wrong idea here.
+If you dropped by my house right now, you would see a pile of shoes by the back door and a mountain of Legos on the dining room table.

 My family leads a full, busy life just like yours – and sometimes I choose to let the projects pile up a bit while I spend time in pursuit of other interests, responsibilities, and adventures.